Chen-micslab/Deep4D/README.md

 ```
 python predict_charge.py  --filename 'charge_test_data' --load_param_dir './checkpoint/charge.pth' --batch_size 50
 ```
 --filename: Test data name, which was also encoded with step 2.
+## License
+Deep4D is distributed under an Apache License.
+See the LICENSE file for details.